Donald Trump: June 12 meeting with North Korea's Kim Jong Un back on

 "We will see you on June 12," Trump said.

-More: Trump says North Korea delegates will deliver letter from Kim Jong Un about summit

-More: Donald Trump team seeks to nail down details of Kim Jong Un meeting

-The glad-handing marked a stark contrast, coming less than a year after Trump attacked Kim Jong Un as "Little Rocket Man" and all but threatened to destroy his country.
-Meanwhile, North Korea continued to threaten the United States and it allies with nuclear weapons.
+The glad-handing marked a stark contrast, coming less than a year after Trump attacked Kim Jong Un as "Little Rocket Man" and all but threatened to destroy his country it continued to threaten the United States and it allies with nuclear weapons.
 For his part, Kim once referred to Trump as a "dotard."

 Kim Yong Chol was the highest-ranking North Korean official to visit the White House in 18 years — and he needed a waiver to get into the country.
 The United States has sanctioned the former spy leader for his suspected role in the cyberattacks on American companies.